 Senior leaders should act as role models for these principles of behavior.
-The principles apply to all people involved in the organization, from temporary employees to members of the board of directors, and need to be communicated and reinforced on a regular basis.
+The principles apply to all people involved in the organization, from temporary faculty and staff to members of the governing body, and need to be communicated and reinforced on a regular basis.
 Although there is no universal model for ethical behavior, senior leaders should ensure that the organization's mission and vision are aligned with its ethical principles.
-Ethical behavior should be practiced with all stakeholders, including the workforce, shareholders, customers, partners, suppliers, and the organization's local community.
+Ethical behavior should be practiced with all students and stakeholders, including the workforce, partners, suppliers, and the organization's local community.